Morev1993/react-route-kit/README.md

 # react-route-kit
 starter kit for react with history router

-npm i -> npm start
+npm i

+for dev - npm run dev
+for build - npm run build